Skip to content

 • “I triggered it twice and nothing happened” — Check Retrigger Mode.
 If it’s set to Ignore, the second trigger is ignored.

-• “It won’t play because no output is assigned” — You’re in Default mode.
-Either assign an output in Clip Settings or switch to Auto/Single Output mode.
+• “It won’t play because no output is assigned” — You’ve enabled Require output assignment in Default mode.
+Either assign an output in Clip Settings or turn that option off.

 • “Stream Deck isn’t working” — Connect the Stream Deck before launching Callie.
 Elgato Stream Deck Companion (and other apps that claim the device) will prevent Callie from using it.
 Callie shows an alert in the UI if another application is blocking the Stream Deck.
 Close competing apps and restart Callie.